-IMD will work with District scheduling staff to review the current District Operators Labor Agreement, its implementation within the HASTUS scheduling software, as well as current scheduling practices used by District in the deployment of production vehicle and crew schedules will also be provided as necessary to address Wage Order requirements.
+TMD will work with District scheduling staff to review the current District Operators Labor Agreement, its implementation within the HASTUS scheduling software, as well as current scheduling practices used by District in the deployment of production vehicle and crew schedules

 This analysis will review and comment on the current use of the HASTUS software tools such as Minbus and CrewOpt, and will provide additional methods which achieve Wage Order 9 compliance at a reduced operating cost.
-Proposed revisions to the core scheduling data
+Proposed revisions to the core scheduling data will also be provided as necessary to address Wage Order requirements.